You can make an excellent zucchini lasagna by replacing the traditional noodles with grilled zucchini slices.

 Grill the zucchini slices:

-- Preheat your oven to 350°F and heat your grill to medium.
+- Preheat the oven to 350°F and heat your grill to medium.
 Slice the zucchini lengthwise into ¼-inch-thick strips, getting 6 slices out of each zucchini and discarding the ends.

-- Spray the zucchini slices with olive oil and sprinkle them with ½ teaspoon Kosher salt, ⅛ teaspoon black pepper, and ½ teaspoon garlic powder.
+- Spray the zucchini slices with olive oil and sprinkle them with ½ teaspoon of kosher salt, ⅛ teaspoon of black pepper, and ½ teaspoon of garlic powder.

 - Grill the zucchini slices in batches for 2-3 minutes on each side or until golden and firm - not browned and crisp.
 Spread them on clean kitchen towels to soak up more moisture.